Victor-Matters/Osuwake_Eno_Ibiang_Scandiweb_react_test/README.md

-# Test for Junior Developer position in Scandiweb
+# Test Solution for Junior Developer position in Scandiweb
 By Osuwake Ibiang